tsnellgrove/dark_castle3/doc/to_do.md

 				- TBD: enable "the box is firmly affixed to the pedestal" on attempt to take box
 				- TBD: fix unable to get obj in coffer (use init_desc?)
 				- TBD: make pedestal into true surface??
+				- TBD: use warning to divert attempts to pick up stained_glass (mention melted)
 			- TBD: review existing noun descriptions
 					- IDEA: make sure it all works together
 		- TBD: general